tytydraco/yessleep/out/I_had_a_Vision_of_an_Apocalypse.md

 And most importantly...
 The older and dead version of myself, what he told me was that I will be awoken in that place.
 That I will be thrown into chaos...
 Jesus, I couldn't ask him when, why, or how.

+Just when I felt that I calmed down, I noticed something.
+I looked down at my arms, to see red handprints right at the place where I was grabbed by...
+Something.

-To be honest I feel as if I am going insane, almost a week has passed and I can't help myself but be constantly anxious.
+I feel as if I am going insane, almost a week has passed, everything seems normal, the internet is working fine.
+The news is nothing out of the ordinary. and I can't help myself but be constantly anxious.
 I can't sleep, I'm afraid I'll fall asleep and wake in that... place again.

 ***And that I will feel that bullet one day hit my own chest, in that dirty dark green jacket.***